Examining Numbers in OpenRefine

 - Experiment with checking or unchecking these boxes to select subsets of your data.

 When done examining the numeric data, remove this facet by clicking the

-OpenRefine also provides ways to get overviews of numerical data.
+OpenRefine also provides ways to to examine and clean numerical data.